-5.01A Vessel Performance Standards
+5.01A Vessel Performance Standards:

-The vessel and its components shall be suitable for operation everywhere in southeast Alaska in all seasons.
-The vessel must successfully operate in the following environmental conditions:

-- Ambient air temperatures: 80 degrees Fahrenheit to -10 degrees Fahrenheit - Water temperatures between 55 degrees Fahrenheit and 30 degrees Fahrenheit - Wind speeds between 0 and 45 knots - Wave heights between 0 and 8 feet
+The vessel and its components shall be suitable for operation everywhere in Southeast Alaska and surrounding waters in all seasons.
+The vessel must successfully operate in the following environmental conditions: Ambient air temperatures: 80 degrees F to -10 degrees F, water temperatures between 65 degrees F and 30 degrees F, wind speeds between 0 and 45 knots, and wave heights up to 8 feet.

-HULL: Welded aluminum, shallow draft.
-In the general design of a mono hull landing craft with the ability to operate in seas of up to 8 feet.

-LENGTH: Required length shall be no less than 32 feet length overall and no greater than 36 feet, not including collar, fenders and/or attachments.

-BEAM: Minimum of 10 feet maximum 14 feet.

-STABILITY: Vessel must pass a simplified stability test, per United States Coast Guard (USCG) Subchapter T, for worst case load condition with the vessel operating in exposed waters.
-Also, vessel must have a collision bulkhead, per USCG Subchapter T, and additional watertight bulkheads, spaced so that the vessel will not sink if one compartment is holed.

-CARGO: The vessel must be able to carry deck loads of up to 4,000 pounds.

-PROPULSION: Twin 425hp Yamaha outboards capable of achieving 35 knots.

-SPEED: Cruise speed to be a minimum of 28 knots.
+- Hull: Welded aluminum, shallow draft.
+In the general design of a mono hull design with the ability to operate in seas up to 8ft. - Collar system: Collar must be made of a rigid, non-air collaring system.
+Soft nose- no metal bow. - Length: Required length shall be no less than 33 feet length overall and no greater than 35ft, not including collars and transom or motor extensions. - Beam: Maximum beam of 11' with collars. - Stability: Vessel must pass a stability test per USCG requirements for worst case load condition with the vessel operating in exposed waters.
+Also, vessel must have a collision bulkhead and additional watertight bulkheads, spaced so that vessel will not sink if one compartment is holed. - Cargo: The vessel must be able to carry deck loads of up to 2000 lbs. - Propulsion: Twin outboard 425hp Yamaha outboards capable of achieving 45kts. - Speed: Cruise speed to be a minimum of 28 knots. - Range: 300 NM minimum - Draft: Not to exceed 40" with engines down.

-RANGE: 400 NM minimum.

-FLYING BRIDGE: No flying bridge required.

-DRAFT: Not to exceed 40 inches.